shinw97/DL-based-bees-counting-classification-and-analytical-model/README.md

 1. [image-classifiers-1.0.0](https://pypi.org/project/image-classifiers/)
 2. Upgrade the Colab's default TensorFlow version to 2.0

-Else, if you are more interested to train it on local Jupyter-Notebook environment, you may just install the dependencies from the [**requirements.txt**](https://github.com/shinw97/DL-based-bees-counting-classification-and-analytical-model/blob/master/requirements.txt) provided.
+Else, if you are more interested to train it on local Jupyter-Notebook environment, you may just pip install the dependencies from the `requirements.txt` provided.

 ## Project Structure
 ### Datasets